madelynemoloney1/A3-Self-watering-plant-/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
+- Have it work by itself.
+It only works when you press the B button ....
-- Improvement to be done 2
+- Make the cables more organised/ Hidden.

 To do:
 - Feature to be added 1
-- Feature to be added 2
+- Adding a little container that can store the cables will make it look neater ...

 ## Acknowledgements
-- This project was inspired by ....
+- This project was inspired by a ....
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://www.instructables.com/Automatic-Plant-Watering-System-Using-a-Microbit/).
 - Many thanks to Andrew stapleton for letting me borrow his Mircobit and crocodile cables.